spring-attic/sagan/doc/getting-started-guides/macros.md

 <#macro build_an_executable_jar_with_both>
 Now that your `Application` class is ready, you simply instruct the build system to create a single, executable jar containing everything.
 This makes it easy to ship, version, and deploy the service as an application throughout the development lifecycle, across different environments, and so forth.

-Below are the Gradle steps, but if you are using Maven, you can find an updated pom.xml [right here](complete/pom.xml) and execute `mvn clean package spring-boot:run`.
+Below are the Gradle steps, but if you are using Maven, you can find the updated pom.xml [right here](complete/pom.xml) and execute `mvn clean package spring-boot:run`.

 Update your Gradle `build.gradle` file's `buildscript` section, so that it looks like this: